ElianeBriand/SMolDock/README.md

 # Build

+See the detailed documentation in ./Docs/BuildSmoldock.md or https://elianebriand.github.io/SmolDock/BuildSmoldock.html

-Check that you have the required dependencies (see below), then :
+In short : Check that you have the required dependencies (see below).
+Then set the relevant paths in the CMakeLists.txt.
+Then :

-    git submodule update --init --recursive  # init the submodules (tbb) cmake .
+    git submodule update --init --recursive  # init the submodules (tbb) mkdir build
+    cd build
+    cmake ..
-    make -j4
+    make -j4 # To build all possible frontends and python modules
+    # or
+    make -j4 smoldock # for the c++ library and test frontend only

+Lots of warning but usually nothing blocking.

 # Work with it

-    cd ./cmake-build-XXX
+    cd ./build # if not already in it
     ./smoldock

 See Frontends/main.cpp for lack of a proper interface yet...

+We also have a python interface and various CLI frontend.
+You want also want to write your own dedicated frontend for your task.

+For all that and more, see the documentation in ./Docs or https://elianebriand.github.io/SmolDock/

 # Licencing
 SmolDock is licenced under GNU GPL version 3 or later.

 It includes works from :
 - ESBTL (GNU GPLv3)
+- RDKit (BSD 3-clauses)
 - Autodock Vina (Apache 2.0)
-- RDKit (BSD 3-clauses)
 - Ensmallen (BSD 3-clauses)
-- Eigen (MPL2 licence)
 - Intel TBB (Apache 2.0 - git submodule)

-It links with
+It links with :
 - RDKit (BSD 3-clauses)
 - Vc (BSD 3-clauses)
 - libunwind (MIT licence)
+- Eigen (MPL2 licence)
+- Boost (Boost software licence)
+- Python libraries for the python modules (PSF)
+- Any standard-compliant MPI implementation (tested on OpenMPI)

 It includes data from :
 - GROMACS implementation of Amber99ff (LGPL 2.1 or later)